Last Updated: Aug 03, 2017 Views: 61

 After the war in 1918, the decay of Austria-Hungary and the origin of the Czechoslovak Republic left a diminished glass market in the country.
 About 60% of all utility glass items and nearly all luxury glass items had to be exported for sale, which was even more difficult to accomplish since many glass manufacturers had shut down during WWI.
 Despite great changes in glassmaking technology in the years after the first World War, the Czech glass market still suffered.
 Specific reasons for this decline in the market were difficult to locate, as was any documentation regarding women taking men’s glassmaking jobs during the war.
 I suspect that did not happen, simply because so much glass manufacturing was suspended during the war.

 While The Rakow Library strives to acquire everything published on the subject of glass, in every format and in every language, our materials don’t generally cover topics outside this subject specialty.
 However, I’ve identified some possible resources outside The Rakow Library for the next step in your search.
-Hopefully they can be of some help!

 I've located three bibliographies which may be helpful.
 One is about Czech glass factories and artists, the other specifically about artists.
 I have also attached a relevant bibliography relating to the history of Bohemian and Czech glass.